I get it. You want to save money.

 However, when you’re so involved with running the business, it’s sometimes difficult to see things from your customers’ perspective.
 It’s difficult to imagine what it might look like seeing your website for the first time by a prospect.
 This is known as “the curse of knowledge”.

 That’s where we can help.
-We have the opportunity as your web designer to be able to see the things you’ve missed.
+We run a membership community where we help and support people building their own websites (and our own plugin page templates to help!)
+We give regular feedback to our members on their websites.
 Here are just a few of the common errors we see on websites, just within the first third of your homepage!

 - No prominent contact details